+Experience an entire growing season at the Youth Garden Project with the 9-month Farm Internship!
 The Youth Garden Project is a non-profit organization in Moab, UT.
 Our mission is to cultivate healthy children, families, and community through educational programs and the profound act of connecting people with food from seed to table.
-Garden interns will have the opportunity to learn organic gardening techniques and skills while working in a combined production and education garden.
+Farm interns have the opportunity to learn organic gardening techniques and skills while working in a combined production and education garden.

-Internship Details: Interns are expected to make a 6-month commitment.
+Internship Details: Full season farm interns are expected to make a 9-month commitment.
 Interns work 40-hours a week with occasional exceptions for special community events.
+Responsibilities include:

 •Participate in field work: planting (direct seeding and transplanting), harvesting, weeding, bed prep and soil amending, mulching, cover cropping